hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 Introduction to KIDS
 --------------------
 A VistA system, like a new car, is old by the time you drive it.
-One of the big challenges for new users for VistA is understanding the large amount of on-going updates, and then falling behind the updates.
-There is no automated system to apply updates (there were many attempts; contact me if you are interested); so it takes some discipline to keep up on the VistA updates.
+One of the big challenges for new users for VistA is understanding the large amount of on-going updates.
+Almost always, without exception, new users of VistA tend to fall behind on patching when first implementing the system.
+There is no automated system to apply updates (see the last section for discussion); so it takes some discipline to keep up on the VistA updates.
 I do acknowledge that the situation needs to be improved.
 The system that is used to update VistA is the Kernel Installation Distribution System (KIDS).
 KIDS consists of files or mail messages (rare for people outside of the VA) that you load into a VistA